mozilla/activate.mozilla.community/_pages/webvr-camp.md

 1. Put an event team together
 2. Choose a date and secure a venue
 3. Setup the event on Reps Portal ([instructions](https://wiki.mozilla.org/ReMo/SOPs/Event_hosting)).
 [Find a Rep](https://reps.mozilla.org/people/) closeby to do this if you are not one.
+Please make sure the initiative is set to "MozActivate" and the functional area indicates "WebVR".
 4. Give a thought whether it will be self-facilitated or with someone who has A-Frame experience.
 You can find help on the [Mozilla VR Telegram group](https://telegram.me/MozillaVR) or the [A-Frame Slack channel](https://aframevr-slack.herokuapp.com/)
 5. Create an event page on a platform popular in your locale, such as Facebook or Meetup.com, and keep posting interesting information about WebVR &amp; related topics to keep continue the conversation
 6. Download and customize the [A-Frame Presentation Kit](https://github.com/aframevr/aframe-presentation-kit)